 Overall folks the consensus on Robinair’s TIFXL-1A is ‘seemed to work ok.’
 Yup, you heard right and truth be told that is about what you’re going to get if you purchase this unit.
 It will work ok and it will assist you in a job.
 This seems like the kind of unit a do-it-yourselfer or homeowner would purchase.
 In my opinion this is not the kind of detector a tradesmen should get.
 There are much better choices out there like the INFICON Tek-Mate for one example.

 There are a lot of downsides to this Robinair unit which I’ve gone over already but if you’re looking for a basic leak detection unit then this will get the job done.
-If you would like to purchase this unit then I would recommend you visit our Amazon.com partner by clicking here.
+If you would like to purchase this unit then I would recommend you buy it directly on Amazon.com.

 Lastly, folks I would be amiss if I didn’t mention this before.
 The above unit is a good unit but if you’re looking for something of about the same quality for a much lower cost then I would recommend you check out the MyPin Pro Refrigerant Leak Detector.
 This will get you about the same result and will save you about sixty percent.